ash-project/ash/documentation/tutorials/get-started.md

 # install the archive
 mix archive.install hex phx_new

-# use the `--with` flag to generate the project with phx.new and add ash
+# use the `--with` flag to generate the project with phx.new and add Ash
 mix igniter.new helpdesk --install ash --with phx.new && cd helpdesk
 ```